 Photothermal therapy consist to use light and a light-sensible “platform” to heat cells.
 A local temperature increase of 7°C is enough to kill tumor cells.
 In our case, the light-sensible platform is gold nanoparticles.
 Using Hubertia ambavilla aqueous extract, an endemic plant from the Reunion Island, as a reducer and a stabilizer, gold nanoparticles are greenly synthetized according a patented process.
 These gold nanoparticles have the ability to heat when they are excited by a near infra-red laser.

+Using cancerous cells specifiers (metabolism, protein production, etc.), we designed our gold nanoparticle coating in order to optimize their internalization in cancerous cells rather than the healthy ones.
 Gold nanoparticles are inert for both healthy and cancerous cells without further intervention.
-Nevertheless, under a near-infrared laser (also inert if use alone), gold nanoparticles will undergo photothermal heating, resulting in selective hyperthermic cell death, without heating of the adjacent non-tumoral tissue.
+Under a near-infrared laser (also inert if used alone), gold nanoparticles will undergo photothermal heating, resulting in selective hypothermic cell death without heating of the adjacent non-tumor tissue.
 This double targeting (of gold nanoparticles on one side and the laser on the other side) will permit a decrease of side effect in comparison with current strategy.

 Gold nanoparticles internalization in melanoma cells

 Furthermore, due to their high electron density, gold nanoparticles are also a powerful contrast markers which permit to better visualize the tumor.
 This ability to better diagnose, monitor and cure high unmet needs differently in cancer make our gold nanoparticles the first green nanotheranostics (nano for therapy and diagnostic) that could reach the market.